-Our next online workshop will be taught by Jonathan Cardew on the weekend of March 23-25.
+Our next BENDING GENRES online workshop will be taught by Meg Tuite on the weekend of July 13-15.

 What’s it all about?
 Here’s the course description:

-In this workshop, we will look at some authors and texts that break the mold in terms of structure, subject matter, tone, and just plain old sentences.
-Then we’ll jump in and do some writing exercises to release the weird and wondrous stories lurking all around and inside us.
-After that, we’ll draft and polish a piece or two with the support of myself and the glorious cohort of writers in our workshop.
+In this workshop, we will look at authors and works that transcend structure, tone, take risks, leap.
+Then we’ll do some writing exercises to release the cross-genre works lurking all around and inside us.
+After that, we’ll draft and revise a piece (or two?) with the support of myself and our glorious chorus of writers in our Cross- Genres Deep Leap/ Deep Sleep workshop.

 Meet Your Instructor